Keanu Taylor: 2017–2020

 Keanu as he appeared in 2017.

-Keanu moves to Albert Square with his family and takes on various jobs to support them, including nude life modelling for an art class and working for an escort agency, before being recruited by Aidan Maguire (Patrick Bergin) to help with a robbery.
+Keanu moves to Albert Square with his family and takes on various jobs to support them, including nude life modelling for an art class and working for an escort agency and begins a romance with Ingrid Solberg (Pernille Broch), though this ends when she leaves the Square.
+Keanu is soon recruited by Aidan Maguire (Patrick Bergin) to help with a robbery.
 Although the robbery fails, as a reward for his efforts, Phil Mitchell (Steve McFadden) hires Keanu as a mechanic at The Arches, where he clashes with Mitch Baker (Roger Griffiths), his mother Karen Taylor's (Lorraine Stanley) ex and the father of his half siblings.
 After being fired by Phil following a disagreement, Keanu later steps in to protect Sharon Mitchell's (Letitia Dean) son Dennis (Bleu Landau) from a gang.
 He earns Sharon's gratitude, and they begin a secret affair.
 Sharon's husband Phil later encourages Keanu to date his daughter Louise Mitchell (Tilly Keeper), who soon becomes pregnant from Keanu.
 Shortly after, Sharon discovers she is also pregnant by Keanu, though she hides the truth by claiming the baby is Phil's.

 Phil eventually uncovers Sharon and Keanu's affair, leading to a Christmas Eve plot to have Keanu killed.
 Martin Fowler (James Bye), tasked with the job, stages a fake execution with Linda Carter's (Kellie Bright) help, allowing Keanu to escape.
 Keanu later returns, seeking to reunite with Sharon and leave Walford, but his plans unravel when he kidnaps Phil's son Ben Mitchell's (Max Bowden) boyfriend Callum Highway (Tony Clay) to secure ransom money for their escape.
 This results in a confrontation with Phil, who beats Keanu before a disastrous boat crash claims Dennis's life.
 Overcome with grief and blaming Keanu for her son's death, Sharon ends their relationship and demands he leave Walford for good.